MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

 ~~~~~~~~~~~~~~~~~~~~

 * Run the Heap Dumper to check the application heap has not been corrupted
-* Make sure the native stack is not full (usually there shall have the remaining initialization patterns in memory on top of stack such as ``0xDEADBEEF``)
+* Make sure the native stack is not full (usually there shall have the remaining initialization patterns in memory on top of the stack such as ``0xDEADBEEF``)

 Trigger A VM Dump
 ~~~~~~~~~~~~~~~~~

 ``LLMJVM_dump`` function is provided by ``LLMJVM.h``.
 This function prints the VM state.
-Information printed in the VM state are:
+Data printed in the VM state are:

 * List of Java threads
 * Stack trace for each thread